of "root" is determined by the appearance of the "index" value.

 even index).
 This accepted rule states that the

-evaluation will ALWAYS yield a positive value.
+evaluation will ALWAYS yield a positive value (or 0).
 If a negative value is wanted, the square root must carry a negative sign in front of the radical symbol.

 The purpose of this rule is to avoid confusion.
 When there are two possible solutions to a square root, how do you know which one is needed in a specific problem?
 This accepted rule specifies that there is only ONE recognized answer for the solution to a "naked" square root (one without a + or - in front of the radical symbol).
 This rule avoids any possible confusion.